LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 'P_none'

 **Description:** A program that represents a scenario where there is no formal LDAR, or that has no LDAR methods.
+Any results requiring a reference point for comparison, such as mitigation efforts, will be derived from this baseline program.

 **Notes on acquisition:** N/A